kailight/audiocare/README.md

         > chmod -R 777 .

-* Automatically link c libraries on start
+* Automatically link c libraries on startup

-    On RPI it produces that libaubio.so
+    On RPI C compiler produces libaubio.so
-    file we gotta carry along with it, so for now do
+    we gotta carry along with it, so link it on startup

         > echo "export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/audiocare/c" >> ~/.bashrc

+* Reboot

       > reboot

 #### 3. Test C script with Jackd

     > cd /audiocare/c
     > ./audiocare

-Should output funny numbers, however all values but MFCC gonna be 0
+Should output funny numbers, however values but MFCC gonna be 0
 - because jack ports aren't connected, so no capture from MIC

 To connect ports we should open **another** terminal